Posted in come, earth, eyes, faith, God, grace, heaven, help, hope, Jesus, love, mercy, mountains, sacred, scripture, seed

 Dear Valentine, you are surrounded by love.
 Feel love with your heart and deep into your bones.
 “Love one another.
 As I have loved you, so you must love one another,” Jesus commands us, referenced in John 13:34.
 He is the ultimate example.
 Give love and look for love in every person and circumstances you encounter today and everyday.
 Why see, hearts are everywhere to remind you and me!
 The indoor plants, fabrics, jewelry, and the love birds tweeting love songs outside the window.
 Folklore says Valentine’s Day was picked this time of year because this is the season where love birds find each other.
 So whether it is a mate you wish to find or just love, the search is not far for love.
 My week love was in the smile, thank you, and wave from the homeless veteran as I handed him a little goody bag put together by a faithful Eagle scout from church … our 3-year old granddaughter leaping for joy over her Valentine package received in the mail and her daddy kind enough to “go live” with it … a couple of good health reports from loved ones who I have been fervently praying for … a girls’ weekend planned … dark chocolates hand-delivered by my sweetheart … Know that you are loved today and forever.
 Find those hearts and the love.
 It’s contagious!
 Please send me a comment to let me know about them.

-Posted in children, daughter, education, faith, God, grace, grandchild, husband, love, mother, people, Prayer, resilience, scripture, trust
+Posted in children, daughter, education, faith, God, grace, grandchild, husband, love, mother, People, prayer, resilience, scripture, trust

 Mother of Pearl